Culturally and linguistically diverse people

 Available data suggest that people from CALD communities are less likely to access mental health-related services funded by Medicare and mental health related medications subsidised by the Pharmaceutical Benefits Schedule.
 [2] These data suggest that there is lower uptake of mental health services by people from CALD communities.

-Given that people with intellectual disability face a large number of barriers to accessing appropriate mental health care (see the Accessible services section for more information), the double disadvantage experienced by people with intellectual disability from CALD communities further exacerbates these barriers.
+Given that people with intellectual disability face a large number of barriers to accessing appropriate mental health care (see the Accessible services section for more information), additional layers of disadvantage that may be experienced by people with intellectual disability from CALD communities further exacerbates these barriers.

 Key challenges in meeting the mental health needs of people with intellectual disability from CALD communities